duckworth/xenserver-automater/README.md

 # XenServer Automater

-Automaticall configure network settings of your guest vm up on provisioning
+Automatically configure network settings of your guest vm up on provisioning

 ## Usage